USBhost/build-tools-gcc/README.md

 # GCC toolchain build script

-This is a script to build GCC toolchains targeting arm and arm64 devices (primarily Android devices).
+This is a script to build GCC toolchains targeting arm, arm64, and x86 devices (primarily Android devices).